 Always have a list of nearby veterinarians, specialty hospitals and 24-hour clinics.
 If there’s a hiking trail, dog park or running path that you and your pet frequent, have a list of care centers near those places as well.

-While rattlesnake bites can happen all year-round, snakebite season spans April through September, when the temperatures are warmer and snakes come out to sunbathe.
+While rattlesnake bites can happen all year-round, snakebite season spans April through September in San Diego, when the temperatures are warmer and snakes come out to sunbathe.
 Take extra precaution when outdoors with your pet during this time.